In the Kanha National Park (India)

 The next morning I washed my trousers and my T-shirt.
 Such a long bus tour leaves traces.
 The windows are all open, only with bars, the streets are dusty, a thick layer of dust blows in.
 Usually I wash a set in the sink every few days and use the „second equipment“.

-After breakfast we went on foot on the lateral path, which leads over 11km along the edge of the national park.
+After breakfast we went on foot on the lateral path near the Kanha tiger reserve, which leads over 11km along the edge of the national park.
 That was a nice walk, very quiet.
 Partly we crossed dry creeks, once even a dried up riverbed.
 Termite mounds stand in the light deciduous forest.
 Several times we saw Sambar deer, many monkeys, the most „exciting“ was a small snake hanging quite high up on an iron observation tower.

 In a settlement I bought myself a cloth, which now serves me as head protection and cleaning.
 Then we stopped at a small tea-room, where otherwise only locals go.
 In front of it stood their heavy iron bicycles.

-For dinner we are invited to another restaurant this time – a boy, about 12 years old, approaches me.
+Back in Kathia, for dinner we are invited to another restaurant this time – a boy, about 12 years old, approaches me.
 You can’t really call it a restaurant.
 Under a round roof his mother prepares Thali.
-For cold drinks the boy quickly scurries across the street to the traders across the street.
+For cold drinks the boy quickly scurries across the street to the traders on the other side.
 They only get paid when we have settled the bill.

 We sit on a bench at the edge, the boy asks for our order in English and is visibly proud that he can do that.
 His mother speaks only Hindi and sits on the floor to peel potatoes and dice onions.
-The fireplace is right next to it, we can watch her baking in the embers Roti.
+The fireplace is right next to it, we can watch her baking Roti in the embers.

 From time to time other Indians pass by, says the „art dealer“ from the shop on the same farm.
 That seems to be the boy’s grandfather.
 The father works somewhere far away.
 That is not uncommon in India – there are many migrant workers who commute between several places during the season and work as day labourers.